Group06-SwDA/Project/notes/design/dependencies/ali-manavi-notes.md

 ## 🧠 Key Observations

 ### Frontend Dependencies
-Backstage frontend packages rely heavily on:
+Backstage frontend packages depend significantly on:
 - **React ecosystem** (`react`, `react-dom`, `react-router-dom`)
 - **Material UI** (`@material-ui/core`, `@material-ui/icons`)
 - **Backstage core** (`@backstage/core-plugin-api`, `@backstage/core-components`)

 ### Backend Dependencies
 Backstage backend packages rely on:
-- **Express** for HTTP server
+- **Express** for the HTTP server
 - **Knex** for database queries
 - **Winston** for logging
 - **Zod** for validation

 ### Shared Dependencies
-Many packages share common utilities:
+Several packages share common utilities:
-- `lodash` - utility functions
+- `lodash` — utility functions
-- `luxon` - date/time handling
+- `luxon` — date/time handling
-- `zod` - schema validation
+- `zod` — schema validation

 ## ✅ Conclusions
-Backstage is a highly modular system with 228 packages each managing their own runtime dependencies.
-The frontend relies heavily on React and Material UI, while the backend is built around Express and Knex.
-Common utilities like Zod and Lodash appear across many packages, reflecting their role as foundational libraries in the Backstage ecosystem.
+Backstage is a modular system with 228 packages, each managing its own runtime dependencies.
+The frontend depends heavily on React and Material UI, while the backend is built around Express and Knex.
+Common utilities like Zod and Lodash are used across many packages, highlighting their importance as foundational libraries in the Backstage ecosystem.